 Symptoms of Graves’ Disease

-This is also known as thyroid eye disease, is a condition that affects more than half of individuals with Graves’ disease.
-The condition occurs when the immune system attacks the muscles and tissues around the eyes, leading to inflammation and swelling.
-About 3-5% of patients develop severe cases, characterized by significant eye problems, including:
+Graves’ ophthalmopathy, also called thyroid eye disease, affects more than half of those with Graves’ disease.
+It occurs when the immune system attacks the muscles and tissues around the eyes, causing inflammation.
+Severe cases, affecting 3-5% of patients, can lead to significant eye problems, including:

 - Puffy or retracted eyelids: The upper eyelids may appear swollen or pulled back.

-- Bulging eyes (exophthalmos): A hallmark of the condition, the eyes protrude due to swelling behind them.
+- Bulging eyes (exophthalmos): The eyes protrude due to swelling behind them.

 - Gritty sensation in the eyes: Dry, irritated eyes are common due to inflammation.